mlnoga/rct/README.md

 A library for communication with solar power inverters of the RCT power brand.
 Tested with the RCT PS 6.0 solar power inverter, battery and grid power sensor.

 RCT power is a registered trademark of RCT Power GmbH.
 This library is not provided by, endorsed by, supported by or affiliated with the company in any way.

+It is provided without any warranties, entirely for use at your own risk under a LGPL 2.1 license.

 # Usage